-The Contra Costa Water District treats this water and provides it to about 250,000 residents in Brentwood, Clayton, Clyde, Concord, Pacheco, Port Costa, and parts of Pleasant Hill, Martinez and Walnut Creek.
+The Contra Costa Water District treats this water and provides it to about 250,000 residents in Brentwood, Clayton, Clyde, Concord, Pacheco, Port Costa, Bay Point, and parts of Pleasant Hill, Martinez and Walnut Creek.

 Most of these agencies can also draw groundwater from wells or surface water from their own reservoirs or the Sacramento or San Joaquin rivers as supplemental supplies.